riscv/sail-riscv/README.md

 or a custom configuration file as a base, the `--config-override` option can be used.
 This option allows one or more additional JSON configuration files to be specified, whose fields take precedence over those in the base configuration.

-Information on other options for the simulator is available from `build/c_emulator/sail_riscv_sim -h`.

 ### Booting OS images